Codecademy/docs/content/ruby/concepts/comments/comments.md

 ---
-Title: 'Comments'
+Title: "Comments"
-Description: 'Commenting code helps programmers write free text that is commonly used to explain the code written, or can even be used to add TO-DOs to the code.
-Single-line comments start with a #. rb  Multi-line comments start with =begin and end with =end. rb =begin'
+Description: "Commenting code helps programmers write free text that is commonly used to explain the code written, or can even be used to add TO-DOs to the code.
+Single-line comments start with a #. rb  Multi-line comments start with =begin and end with =end. rb =begin"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Comments'
+  - "Comments"
-  - 'Documentation'
+  - "Documentation"
 CatalogContent:
-  - 'learn-ruby'
+  - "learn-ruby"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Commenting code helps programmers write free text that is commonly used to explain the code written, or can even be used to add TO-DOs to the code.